 The back covers of the album jackets to these stereo albums usually carried the following statement from RCA Victor:

-For those readers who have never heard these records, they were plumb awful!
-The original signal was grossly distorted, and the echo added to Presley’s voice made him sound years older than he did on the original mono records.
-Unfortunately, many of us ’60s fans who wanted everything in stereo, so this is what we grew up listening to and thinking it was normal!
-6
+For those readers who have never heard these records, the original signal was grossly distorted.
+The echo added to Presley’s voice made him sound years older than he did on the original mono records.
+Unfortunately, many of us who grew up in the ’60s wanted everything in stereo, so we grew up listening to the fake stereo and thinking it was normal!

-In the December 5, 1964, issue of Billboard, RCA Victor ran a full-page ad claiming that ELVIS’ CHRISTMAS ALBUM (LOC-1035 and LPM-1951) had sold over 800,000 copies.
+In the December 5, 1964, issue of Billboard, RCA Victor ran a full-page ad claiming that ELVIS’ CHRISTMAS ALBUM (LOC-1035 and LPM-1951) had sold over 800,000 copies, a phenomenal amount in the pre-Beatles era.
 The ad also announced the release of LSP-1951(e), the electronically reprocessed stereo version of the album.
-By this time RCA Victor had dropped the staggered STEREO at the bottom of the label and replaced it with a more stable STEREO.
+The new stereo record sold 300,000 more copies for Christmas ’64!

 The good, the bad, and the ugly

 Few critics of the early ’60s took the industry to task for these awful records.
-Since reviews focused on new product, they were rarely noticed.
+Since reviews in magazines like High Fidelity and HiFi/Stereo Review focused on new product—and mostly on music that adults preferred, such as classical, soundtracks, and easy-listening—Elvis and other rock and pop records were rarely noticed.
 Today, most critics, historians, and fans look at them with disdain.
+5

 The Avid Record Collector